AleksAce/VolumeLight/README.md

 # VolumeLight
 Note: I didn't know git back when I was coding this.
-Volumetric Light Technique using OpenGL I did some time ago.
+Note: Download the full source and open the VolumeLightTest.sln to try it out Volumetric Light Technique using OpenGL I did some time ago.
 Still not fully 'polished' (very expensive) but the technique is demonstrated.